benny801205/UResearch-extension/README.md

 Institution:   University of Utah
 Date:          April, 2021
 Copyright:     Pai Wang, Ping Cheng Chung
 Description:   This extension can only be used with Microsoft Academic Engine.
-Find your target paper, and then this tool can help download the information of all the paper which cite the target paper.
+Find your target paper, and this tool can help download the information of citations.
 			   The information includes title, abstract, authors, labels, institutions, publish year and source link.